NEWS

 - conceptual digital art in MA2 Various Unusual Events

-- Dada text generator (MA2)
+- Dada text generator (MA2 Dada)

 - and more – please research via this website.